5004-SEA-Fa24-Geeng/hello-world-rebwang/Report.md

 1. Why would we want to keep interaction with the client contained to ConsoleView?

+   By doing so, we can separate the user interface from the program's logic and data handling.
+It makes us easier to maintain, modify, or extend the code in the future.

 2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
 You are free to reference Geeting.java and how that could be used in your design.

+   I would want to store greetings and their corresponding languages in an external file so that it's easier to add or modify new languages and greetings without modifying the code.

 > [!IMPORTANT]